Arguments can never be won if we can’t agree on value.

 The term ‘strength in depth’ (not one I’m fond of in any case), is used only as a positive in the men’s game, only as a negative in referring to the women’s game.
 There is a qualitative blindness that follows the women’s game that is quite shameful and, possibly, quite unconscious.

 The second argument that hangs around the ‘women’s tennis is inferior to men’s tennis’ camp is the amount of tennis played.
 Men play best-of-five sets and women play best-of-three, therefore men should be paid more.
 Many people will know that men only play best-of-five in the Grand Slam events (four per year), plus Davis Cup.
 Now let’s consider the fact that up until around 2007, Master Series events (high-ranking events just below Grand Slams in terms of stature) played best-of-five sets for the men.
 They no longer do.
 There weren’t too many male tennis players complaining about the change.
 Best-of-five set tennis can be exciting, but can also be a dull as dishwater.
 Women have tried it.
-They did it, but I suspect they didn’t like it, which is pretty much the same as the men, really.
+They did it, but I suspect they didn’t like it, which is possibly much the same as the men, really.

 The final argument tends to pop up around ‘popularity’: more spectators are at the grounds to see men’s tennis than women’s tennis.
 I think, generally, your average tennis spectator would prefer to watch a men’s match where they had little idea who one or either of the players is, than a women’s match where they have little idea who one or either of the players.
 This is purely anecdotal, though.
 So in one sense that argument does hold up.
 However, like many other sports, tennis spectators are a diverse bunch, and there will be tribes who know exactly who they’re following, ones who just like to be at the grounds watching lots of matches, and others who enjoy watching tennis but don’t follow it that closely and aren’t aware of many tennis players (male or female) outside of, say, the top 20.
-When you have a marquee match it doesn’t matter whether it’s a men’s match or women’s match: people who love tennis will want to watch it.
+When you have a marquee match it doesn’t matter whether it’s a men’s match or women’s match: people who love tennis will want to watch it, as will the more casual sports fan.
 That’s value and that’s what all the best players bring, male or female.